 In some cases we may, at our discretion, consider alternatives to dismissal.
-These may be authorised by (insert management grade) and will usually be accompanied by a final written warning.
+These may be authorised by Lucy McAdden and will usually be accompanied by a final written warning.
 Examples include:

 - Demotion

-- A period of suspension without pay
+- · A period of suspension without pay

-- Loss of seniority
+- · Loss of seniority

-- Loss of overtime
+- · Loss of overtime